nimbix/app-slurm/README.md

 # app-slurm

-Add on slurm server (slurmctld) for JarviceXE apps.
-Using this add on will configure and start slurmctld in the background of a running JarviceXE job.
-Slurm is configured to use Power Saving mode to spawn and tear down worker nodes as needed.
-Each Slurm job will create one (1) additional JarviceXE job which is cleaned up at job termination.
+Add-on slurm server (slurmctld) for JarviceXE apps.
+Using this add-on will configure and start slurmctld in the background of a running JarviceXE job.
+Slurm is configured to use [Power Saving](https://slurm.schedmd.com/power_save.html) mode to spawn and tear down worker nodes as needed.
+Each Slurm job will create one (1) additional JarviceXE job which is cleaned up by slurm at completion.
 The node pool providing resources for the JarviceXE jobs can utilize kubernetes autoscaling.

+## Warning

+JarviceXE applications that use this add-on will enable users to run arbitrary scripts and launch interactive shells from remote Slurm clients.
+This behavior may be undesirable for noninteractive applications.

 ## Getting Started